jasonchuangkw/project_genshin/README.md

 Exhibit 5: Trend between Spiral Abyss and no. of Active Days<br>
 <img src="/graphics/exhibit_5.jpg" width=50% height=50%></img>

-For the complete list of variables in the data, please refer to the Appendix below.
+For the complete list of variables, please refer to the Appendix below.
 _______
 ### The Clusters - Freshman, Sophomore, Junior and Senior

 As we have avoided categorical data, therefore we could use one of the two popular methods, K-Means and Hierachical Clustering, to obtain the archetypes.
 The Hierachical Clustering did not produce a good result, therefore the K-Means clustering result was used instead.
 A 4-cluster solution was identified.
 We named the clusters as Freshman, Sophomore, Junior and Senior, after realising that the findings seems to suggest 4 stages of progression.
 The table below shows the inter-quatile range of the varirables according to each cluster.
-For the description of each variable, please refer to the Appendix.
+For the description of each variable, please refer to the Appendix below.

 |Variable             | Freshman  | Sophomore | Junior    | Senior    |